 With surgery one can correct all defects associated with tubular breast to achieve a normal and natural-looking breast.
 We change the shape and volume of the breast and the size of the areola in a single procedure.

 Most of the time a prosthesis is required, since the gland is insufficient to give the full shape to the breast.
-In other cases, in addition to the prosthesis, fat from of the patient is required to improve or perfect the limits where the prosthesis ends.
+In other cases, in addition to the prosthesis, the patient´s fat is required to improve or perfect the limits where the prosthesis ends.
 Fat is also necessary when there is significant asymmetry between one breast and the other and, through lipofilling, we can achieve greater symmetry between the breasts.

-This type of procedure is performed with local anesthetic and sedation.
-The patient must wear a bandage that will be removed at the end of the week, and they will be able to resume their day-to-day activities.
+This type of procedure is performed with local anaesthesia and sedation.
+The patient must wear a bandage that will be removed after 1 week, and they will be able to resume their day-to-day activities.

 The post-operative period is not painful and recovery is fast and pleasant.